zirinisp/SlackKit/README.md

 ```swift
 func authorizeRequest(scope:[Scope], redirectURI: String, state: String = "slackkit", team: String? = nil)
 ```

+For local development of things like OAuth, slash commands, and message buttons that require connecting over `https`, you may want to use a tool like [ngrok](https://ngrok.com) or [localtunnel](http://localtunnel.me).

 #### Incoming Webhooks
 After [configuring your incoming webhook in Slack](https://my.slack.com/services/new/incoming-webhook/), initialize IncomingWebhook with the provided URL and use `postMessage` to send messages.